Navy Federal, which primarily serves military personnel and their families, offers this cash back credit card to members of the credit union.

 As you’re making your decision about whether this card is a fit for you, please use this review in conjunction with Clark Howard’s 7 Rules for Using Credit Cards.

-What Is the Navy Federal Credit Union cashRewards Card?
+What Is the Navy Federal Visa cashRewards Card?

-The Navy Federal Credit Union cashRewards card is a cash back credit card for current and retired United States Armed Forces personnel, their families and other select members.
+The Navy Federal Visa cashRewards Card is a cash back credit card for current and retired United States Armed Forces personnel, their families and other select members.

 Let’s take a look at the fine print to examine some of the card’s perks and drawbacks:

-- Unlimited 1.5% Cash Back: The backbone perk of this card is a 1.5% cash back bonus on all purchases.
-And there is no rewards limit on this, which makes it an attractive everyday spending option.
+- Up to unlimited 1.75% Cash Back: The backbone perk of this card is a 1.5% cash back bonus on all purchases.
+You can boost this reward to 1.75% back by enrolling your connected Navy Federal account for direct deposit.
+And there is no rewards limit on this, which makes this card an attractive everyday spending option.

 - Instant Rewards Without Expiration: You can access and redeem your cash back rewards as soon as you earn them, with no minimum spending amount.
 You can access the rewards and check your balance in real-time through the Navy Federal website or mobile app.
 And as long as your account is active, your cash back rewards will never expire.